model-driven-devops/nso-oc-services/README.md

-# nso-oc-services
-NSO OpenConfig Services
+# NSO OpenConfig Services

+## Overview

 <img src="https://github.com/model-driven-devops/nso-oc-services/raw/main/oc-nso.png" width="400">

 The NSO OpenConfig Services package is a set of services that implement the OpenConfig YANG models in NSO.
-The goal is to provide an open, standard, model-driven API for any device using OpenConfig.
+The goal is to provide an open, standard, model-driven API for any device using OpenConfig to make network automation easier and more uniform.

+This uniform API comes from two places.
+First, the [OpenConfig](https://www.openconfig.net/) YANG models provide a
+"consistent set of vendor-neutral data models (written in YANG) based on actual operational needs from use cases and requirements from multiple network operators." (https://www.openconfig.net/).

+Second, Cisco Network Services Orchestrator (NSO) provides a consistent set of capabilities across all platforms such as:
+- Rollback
+- Transactional Changes

-The initial set of OpenConfig models to be implement are intended to provide covererage for 80% of most network's use cases and include:
+The initial set of OpenConfig models to be implement are intended to provide coverage for 80% of most network's use cases and include:
 - openconfig-system
 - openconfig-interfaces